Kaziranga National Park — location and key facts

 Kaziranga National Park is spread across four districts along the southern bank of the Brahmaputra river.
 The park hosts the world's largest population of the Greater One-Horned Rhinoceros and over 90 percent of the global Asiatic wild buffalo population.
 The habitat is a unique combination of wetlands, grasslands, woodlands, and highlands formed by the annual flooding of the Brahmaputra.

-Open Season: November 1 to April 30 — all four ranges operational but western Range (Bagori) opens from September 26 onward for jeep safari in a limited area
+• Open: November 1 to April 30 — all four ranges operational.
+Western Range (Bagori) opens from September 26 onward for jeep safari in a limited area

-Kaziranga is organised into four safari ranges, each with its own entry point and distinct landscape.
-No private vehicles are permitted inside the park — all visitors must hire authorised jeep safari vehicles from the Jeep Safari Associations at Kohora and Bagori.
+Kaziranga is organized into four safari ranges, each with its own entry point and distinct landscape.
+No private vehicles are permitted inside the park — all visitors must hire authorized jeep safari vehicles from the Jeep Safari Associations at Kohora and Bagori.
 Every jeep safari vehicle is provided an armed escort.

 Central Range — Kohora